dangaiden/blog/content/post/2022/ckad-exam-experience.md

   - devops
 ---

-# CKAD exam
+# Another Kubernetes exam: CKAD

+> TL;DR I passed the CKAD exam a couple of weeks ago.
 As I already expected, it was easier than the CKA.
+Most of the resources to be used are the same than the CKA.

 How much do I study for this one?
 Well, I already have experience with Kubernetes, took the CKA 3 weeks ago so I just took twice the *killer.sh test* and It was enough but your mileage may vary.